thstamod/light-react-validator/README.md

             type='text'
           />
  ```

   The above config overrides the builtIn email validator, it creates a new validator (emailWithSpecificDomain) and enables errorOnInvalidDefault, validateFormOnSubmit.
-Also, it sets a global error message for the required, email, emailWithSpecificDomain rules in a case that an element has not any error messages of them.
+Also, it sets a global error message for the required, email, emailWithSpecificDomain rules in case that an element does not have any error messages of them.
  Moreover, it sets minLength rule 5 which applies on all inputs with minLength rule but without input option specifically for this rule.
  When the validation occurs, the input will validate against 3 rules **required**, **email**, **emailWithSpecificDomain**.
- The error message and the **emailWithSpecificDomain** will get them from the input the rest from global
+ The error message and the **emailWithSpecificDomain** will get them from the input and the rest from the global config